go-gost/docs/en/docs/getting-started/configuration-overview.md

     * The authentication `gost:gost` is converted to `connector.auth`.
 	* The option `foo=bar` is converted to `connector.metadata` and `dialer.metadata`

+## Environment Variables

+GOST supports the following environment variables:

+* GOST_LOGGER_LEVEL - log level.
+* GOST_API - Web API service address.
+* GOST_METRICS - Metrics service address.
+* GOST_PROFILING - Profiling service address.

 ## Hot Reload

 The configuration can be reloaded by sending `SIGHUP` signal to the process.
 If there is an error in the configuration parsing, it will not be applied.

+You can also reload the configuration by sending an HTTP POST request to `/config/reload` via the [web API](../tutorials/api/overview.md).
+This method of reloading will ignore the three global services: api, metrics and profiling.

+!!! note "Configuration Priority"
+	When using configuration files, command line parameters, and environment variables at the same time, the priority is: command line parameters > environment variables > configuration files.
+A configuration with a higher priority will override the corresponding configuration with a lower priority.

+	When reloading the configuration, if the corresponding settings in the command line parameters or environment variables are modified or deleted in the configuration file, they will not be affected.

+	For example, if you start the Web API service through the command line parameter `gost -C gost.yaml -api :18080`, when you modify or delete the `api` configuration in gost.yaml and reload it, the api service will still run on :18080.

 ## System Service